-- o Grade Post-Therapy Record the grade of a solid primary tumor that has been resected following neoadjuvant therapy. - The tumor must meet the surgical resection requirements for yp pathological stage in the AJCC Manual to assign the post-therapy grade.

-- Neoadjuvant therapy must meet applicable guidelines or standards, and not be that given for variable or unconventional reasons as noted in the AJCC Manual. - This data item corresponds to the yp staging period only.
+- Grade Post Therapy Clin (yc) Record the grade of a solid primary tumor that has been microscopically sampled following neoadjuvant therapy or primary systemic/radiation therapy. - Grade Post Therapy Path (yp) Record the grade of a solid primary tumor that has been resected following neoadjuvant therapy. - The tumor must meet the surgical resection requirements for yp pathological stage in the AJCC Manual to assign the post therapy grade. - Neoadjuvant therapy must meet applicable guidelines or standards, and not be that given for variable or unconventional reasons as noted in the AJCC Manual. - This data item corresponds to the yp staging period only.